Run federated queries on Snowflake

 Compute requirements:

-- Network connectivity from your Databricks Runtime cluster or SQL warehouse to the target database systems.
+- Network connectivity from your compute resource to the target database systems.
 See Networking recommendations for Lakehouse Federation.

-- Azure Databricks clusters must use Databricks Runtime 13.3 LTS or above and shared or single-user access mode.
+- Azure Databricks compute must use Databricks Runtime 13.3 LTS or above and Shared or Single user access mode.

 Permissions required: